British Airways Logo

 • and blue – reflecting quality, reliability, and professionalism.

-The airline borrowed these colors from its predecessors – BOAC and BEA.
-To make the logo look bright and modern, the designers added a gradient.
-The inscription “BRITISH AIRWAYS” on the left side was also dark blue but without the transition of shades.
-It looked original, thanks to a floating serif font called Mylius.
+The airline borrowed these colors from its predecessors, BOAC and BEA.
+The designers added a gradient to make the logo look bright and modern.
+The inscription “BRITISH AIRWAYS” on the left side was also dark blue but without a transition of shades.
+Thanks to a floating serif font called Mylius, it looked original.

 2008 – today